altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Fufufu..."<br/>

-Regis stared blankly, not knowing what was happening.
+Regis stared blankly, not knowing what was happening.<br/>

 "Eh?
 What is going on...?

 "Sir Regis's body is tied to the fate of the goddess!"<br/>

 The goddess Evrard was referring to was Altina.
-It seemed to stem from a local belief.
+It seemed to stem from a local belief.<br/>

 "That means!
 Letting Sir Regis sleep well to cure him of his illness is my way of expressing fealty!
 It's my duty!!"<br/>